-- (1) The Commissioner may, subject to such restrictions and conditions as he may specify, appoint entrances and exits generally or specially to or from any customs area within Zimbabwe. - [subsection amended by Act 17 of 1999] - (2) Where entrances to or exits from a customs area have been appointed in terms of subsection (1), no person or vehicle shall enter or leave and no goods, whether dutiable or not, shall be brought into or taken out of such area otherwise than through an entrance or exit so appointed.
+(1) The Commissioner may, subject to such restrictions and conditions as he may specify, appoint entrances and exits generally or specially to or from any customs area within Zimbabwe.

+(2) Where entrances to or exits from a customs area have been appointed in terms of subsection (1), no person or vehicle shall enter or leave and no goods, whether dutiable or not, shall be brought into or taken out of such area otherwise than through an entrance or exit so appointed.